 - Take a shower if you can face it,

-- Apply some of your favourite perfume/aftershave.
+- And finally, apply some of your favourite perfume/aftershave.

 8. Go to a café